-Use with serum antibody testing and formalin-fixed tissue histopathology for assessment of pruritic, urticarial, blistering, and/or erosive disorders (immunobullous diseases with or without blistering including pemphigoid and pemphigoid variants, pemphigus and pemphigus subtypes, linear IgA disease, dermatitis herpetiformis, epidermolysis bullous acquisita, porphyria, and pseudoporphyria).
-Perilesional specimen is recommended for blisters and/or erosions; proximal anatomical location is recommended for pemphigoid.
+Perilesional specimen is recommended for blisters and/or erosions, proximal anatomical location for pemphigoid.
+Use with serum immunobullous disease/epithelial antibody testing and formalin-fixed tissue histopathology for assessment of pruritic, urticarial, blistering, and/or erosive disorders (eg, immunobullous diseases with or without blistering including pemphigoid and pemphigoid variants, pemphigus and pemphigus subtypes, linear lgA disease, dermatitis herpetiformis, epidermolysis bullous acquisita, porphyria, and pseudoporphyria).

-Use with formalin-fixed tissue histopathology for assessment of inflammatory, immune-mediated cutaneous disease (including possible lupus and lupus variants, vasculitis, drug reactions, lichen planus and other lichenoid reactions).
-Newly developed lesional specimen of intact skin or mucous membrane is recommended.
+Newly developed lesional specimen of intact skin or mucous membrane is recommended with formalin-fixed tissue histopathology for assessment of inflammatory, immune-mediated cutaneous disease (including possible lupus and lupus variants, vasculitis, drug reactions, lichen planus and other lichenoid reactions).

 Tissue: skin, mucosa (oral, conjunctival, genital, esophageal), other epithelium (gastrointestinal, respiratory, urinary).

-Transport tissue (optimal 4-6 mm) in Michel's medium (ARUP supply #45462) available online through eSupply using ARUP Connect or call ARUP Client Services at (800) 522-2787.
+Transport tissue (optimal 4-6 mm) in Michel's medium (ARUP supply #45462) available online through eSupply using ARUP Connector call ARUP Client Services at (800) 522-2787.
 Also acceptable: Zeus tissue fixative.
+Label container with transport medium type, if not an ARUP-supplied vial.

 Room temperature.
 Also acceptable: Refrigerated.